abiwaters/Mirror_c3ddb/Starting-Software-and-Applications.md

 **Start Application Without Modules:**

-Some applications on the Shared Computing Cluster do not require modules.
+Some applications on c3ddb do not require modules.
 Notable examples are **matlab** and **sas**.
 To run these applications and basic system commands, simply type the application name.
 [username@c3ddb ~]$ **matlab**